 Why is this important for my website?

-You can watch a video about the crucial things of your site’s page speed and how to improve it:
+You can watch the video by Moz about the crucial things of your site’s page speed and how to improve it:

 How to fix the issue?